 Ctrl+Fsearch the cheatsheet for a keyword.

-Tip: When using kubectl to do anything, there are full examples in the reference docs including arguments.
+Tip: When using kubectl to do anything, there are complete examples in the reference docs, including arguments.

-You can use bookmarks during the exam, however I found myself mainly using the two links above for 90% of the time.
+You can use bookmarks during the exam; however, I mainly used the two links above 90% of the time.
 It never hurts to have more bookmarks handy.
 An example of my partial bookmark bar:

 Question Number - My Confidence - Weight